FlowFuse/website/src/handbook/development/project-management.md

 the current milestone.
 They should be added to the Development Board and current milestone directly.

+#### Headline Features

 We label some items as `headline`.
 These are items we want to highlight in the changelog and further announcements and should clearly describe the value they bring to our users.

+We provide the ["Headlines" view](https://github.com/orgs/FlowFuse/projects/1/views/39) on our GitHub project boards to track these items on a release-by-release basis so that the customer team has a clearer view on what new content can be discussed in socials, etc.

 ### Sizing Issues